element-hq/element-web/docs/config.md

 For a good example, see https://develop.element.io/config.json.

-1. `default_server_config` sets the default homeserver and identity server URL for Element to use.
+1. `default_server_config` sets the default homeserver and identity server URL for Neuron to use.
 The object is the same as returned by [https://<server_name>/.well-known/matrix/client](https://matrix.org/docs/spec/client_server/latest.html#get-well-known-matrix-client), with added support for a `server_name` under the `m.homeserver` section to display a custom homeserver name.
-Alternatively, the config can contain a `default_server_name` instead which is where Element will go to get that same object, although this option is deprecated - see the `.well-known` link above for more information on using this option.
+Alternatively, the config can contain a `default_server_name` instead which is where Neuron will go to get that same object, although this option is deprecated - see the `.well-known` link above for more information on using this option.
    Note that the `default_server_name` is used to get a complete server configuration whereas the `server_name` in the `default_server_config` is for display purposes only.